-At our 2021 Annual Meeting, approximately 94% of the votes cast on the advisory vote to approve the compensation of our named executive officers were in favor of the proposal.
+At our 2022 Annual Meeting, approximately 95% of the votes cast on the advisory vote to approve the compensation of our named executive officers were in favor of the proposal.
 Our Compensation Committee and Board believe this shareholder vote reflects strong support for our executive compensation program and alignment of executive and long-term shareholder interests.
 In addition, the Compensation Committee believes that our executive compensation program continues to be tailored to our business strategies, is consistent with our pay-for-performance philosophy, reflects competitive pay practices, and appropriately rewards or penalizes our management team based on the level of financial success of our Company each year.
-Our exceptional financial performance in 2021 reinforces the view of our Compensation Committee and Board that our executive compensation program is achieving its desired objectives.
+Our strong financial performance in 2022 reinforces the view of our Compensation Committee and Board that our executive compensation program is achieving its desired objectives.

 The Compensation Committee and the Board will continue to consider shareholders' sentiments regarding our executive compensation program going forward.
 As part of that commitment, we have determined that our shareholders should vote on a "say-on-pay" proposal each year, consistent with the preference expressed by our shareholders most recently at our 2017 Annual Meeting.
 Our Board unanimously recommends that you vote "FOR" Proposal 2 at the Annual Meeting.
 See "Proposal 2 - Approval, on an Advisory Basis, of the Compensation of our Named Executive Officers" in this proxy statement.
-Our shareholders will once again have the opportunity to express a preference on the frequency of "say-on-pay" votes at our 2023 Annual Meeting.